-All of the connective tissue in the body is interconnected and forms a network of communication.
-The connective tissue surrounding the organs attach onto various bones and other tissues in the body, linking the visceral system with the musculoskeletal system.
+All of the connective tissues in the body are interconnected and form a network of communication.
+The connective tissues surrounding the organs attach onto various bones and other tissues in the body, linking the visceral system (internal organs) with the musculoskeletal system (muscles & bones).

 The Visceral Organs

 Everyone will respond differently to visceral manipulation.
 Following a treatment, it is normal to feel the body shifting and adjusting to the improved mobility in the connective tissue system.
-Most patients will notice a reduction of pain following the treatment; however, complex injuries or persistent pain syndromes may require a few treatments before significant improvements are noticed.
+Most patients will notice a reduction in pain, increase in mobility and improvement in digestive function following a treatment; however, complex injuries, persistent pain syndromes and chronic digestive issues may require a few treatments before significant improvements are noticed.

 If you have further questions or concerns regarding visceral manipulation, or if you are not sure if this is best type of treatment for your health care needs, please contact the clinic.

 For more information on visceral manipulation, please visit: